 Almost every business, in today’s time, requires a web presence.
 This web presence can be further enhanced by having a great landing (or start) page as it’s the first thing your visitors get to see.
 In Google Analytics, you can check how good your start page is, based on the bounce rate.
 Bounce rate is the percentage of visitors to a particular website who navigate away from the site after viewing only one page.
-Hence, the lower the bounce rate, the better your start page is.
+Hence, the lower the bounce rate, the better your start page is and more your sales is.
 If you’re experiencing a higher bounce rate, this article will help you in understanding a tried and tested rule to lower them.

 Let’s start with the image below:

 What draws your attention?
 Your answer would be a newspaper, a laptop, a notebook and so on.
 Now, look at the same image, but this time with grids: